Eschatologue/CM_wiki/docs/class/sorcerer/clockwork.md

 ### Level 3: Restore Balance

 Your connection to the plane of absolute order allows you to equalize chaotic moments.
-When a creature you can see within 60 feet of you is about to roll a d20 with **:d20-adv: Advantage**{ .d20 } or **:d20-dis: Disadvantage**{ .d20 }, you can take a **:rsc-r: Reaction**{ .rsc } to prevent the roll from being affected by advantage and disadvantage.
+When a creature you can see within 60 feet of you is about to roll a d20 with **:d20-adv: Advantage**{.d20} or **:d20-dis: Disadvantage**{.d20}, you can take a **:rsc-r: Reaction**{ .rsc } to prevent the roll from being affected by advantage and disadvantage.

 You can use this feature a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.